songzhw/songzhw.github.io/and_archi/2017-04-28-questins-about-mvp.md

 It's like "Vim & Emacs".
 I really can't say which way is great:
 * Activity/Fragment is View, create a Presenter class to handle logic.
 * Activity/Fragment is Controller, create a View class to create and to refresh view You can use either solution.
 But don't use both.
-Otherwise, the code of your project would be chaos.
+Otherwise, the code of your project would be a chaos.

 ### Question 03: Does Fragment needs a presenter?
 That depends.